inseven/build-documentation/README.md

 - `APPLE_DISTRIBUTION_CERTIFICATE_PASSWORD`

-  The password used when exporting the distribution certificate.
+  The password used for the distribution certificate.

 - `MACOS_DEVELOPER_INSTALLER_CERTIFICATE_BASE64`